universe-builders/universe-builders.github.io/void-survivors/marketing-plan.md

 Ideally streamers with larger audiences will see a trend of smaller streamers engaging with Void Survivors, which motivates them to play and share with their stream.

-This strategy would benifit from financial investment.
+This strategy would benefit from financial investment.
 If no marketing budget is able to support this effort, then affiliation program's should be mature and accessible to execute this strategy without sponsorship.

 This strategy will be executed upon after the Release milestone.